fizzyforever101/web-crawler/readme.md

 - **collections.Counter**: For counting keyword frequencies.
 - **CSV Module**: For storing crawled data in a CSV file.
 - **Matplotlib**: For plotting crawler statistics.
+- **Natural Language Toolkit**: For identifying stopwords and word classification for the post-processing keyword analysis.

 ---